ramene/heatmap-tracker/README.md

     separateMonths: true,
     heatmapTitle: "This is the title for your heatmap",
     heatmapSubtitle: "This is the subtitle for your heatmap.
-You can use it as a description.", /**
+You can use it as a description.", }
-      * intensityScaleStart: The minimum intensity value for the heatmap scale.
-      * If you count steps, this could be 0, representing the lowest count (e.g., not achieving step goals).
-      */
-    // intensityScaleStart: 0,

-    /**
-      * intensityScaleEnd: The maximum intensity value for the heatmap scale.
-      * If you count steps and have a goal of 10,000 steps per day, this could be 10000.
-      */
-    // intensityScaleEnd: 1,
-}

 // Path to the folder with notes